 Flora has 1 masculine form: Florian.Kreatif forms: Floca, Flofa, Floma. [more]

 Flora is a very prominent first name for females (#353 out of 4276, Top 8%) and also a very prominent last name for all people (#4359 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-Shown below is an analysis of the popularity of Flora and associated names.
 Florine, Florrie, Florida, Florence, Flor and Flo are the popular variation forms of Flora appearing in the Top 1000.
 Variants like Fynella are seldom used.
-These girl names were at the apex of its popularity during the years 1890-1899 and is now significantly less widespread, with forms such as Florine, Florrie, Florida, Florence and Flora becoming somewhat dated.
+These girl names were at the apex of their popularity during the years 1890-1899 (usage of 0.4879%) and are now significantly less widespread, with forms such as Flora, Flo, Florence, Florida and Florrie becoming somewhat dated.
+Shown below is an analysis of the popularity of Flora and associated names.
 (2014 Birth Statistics)

 Recommended similar baby names are Adora, Aldora, Alura, Amora, Anora, Azora, Bora, Clara▲, Clora▼, Cora▲, Delora, Deora, Dora▼, Drora, Eldora▼, Eleora, Eliora, Elnora▼, Elora, Enora, Fabra, Fadora, Fara, Farra, Fedora, Fedra, Fiona▲, Flana, Florina, Floss, Fyona, Glora, Glorra, Klara, Kora▲, Leora▼, Liora, Lora▼, Mora, Noora, Nora▲, Onora, Rora, Talora, Thora▼, Tora, Valora, Velora and Zora▼.
 These names tend to be less frequently used than Flora.